ninjakaib/ninjakaib.github.io/scratchpad.md

 My ability to learn quickly and perform under pressure extends beyond academics.
 I spent two years at California's 5th busiest In-N-Out, where I learned to thrive in absolute chaos while maintaining quality and teamwork.
 Most people don't realize what it takes to succeed in that environment—the split-second coordination, the relentless pace, the need to adapt instantly when things go sideways.
 That experience taught me how to stay focused and effective even when everything's on fire, a skill I imagine comes in handy when you're building revolutionary hardware on ambitious timelines.
 I bring that same work ethic and calm-under-pressure mindset to everything I do.

+Hello Kai Breese,

+I am reaching out to you to seek a referall for the position of MLE at your company.
+I feel that my strong experience in X, Y, Z makes me an ideal candidate for this role.
+Please consider forwarding my resume to your hiring manager.

+Hey Kai,

+I saw that you also went to UCSD and saw on your linkedin that you are working full time at Etched now.
+Congrats on the offer dude!
+I wanted to reach out because Im really passionate about the work that you guys are doing over there and I would be super excited for the possibility to join the team.
+I submitted an application already, and I'm not necissarily asking for a full referral (although that would be awesome), but I would really appreciate if youd be able to get someone to take a look at it.
+I think I could bring a lot to the team, you guys are my dream startup actually!

+Thanks so much and go tritons!